mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b><a href="#atlasdatabaseuserspecprojectref">projectRef</a></b></td>
         <td>object</td>
         <td>
-          "projectRef" is a reference to the parent AtlasProject resource.
+          projectRef is a reference to the parent AtlasProject resource.
-Mutually exclusive with the "externalProjectRef" field<br/>
+Mutually exclusive with the "externalProjectRef" field.<br/>
         </td>
         <td>false</td>
       </tr><tr>